 In order to be a desirable candidate, you are required to have cabin safety training specific to business aviation.
 These training guidelines fall under various Federal Aviation Regulations (FARs) depending on the type of operation.
 FAR91 (is a privately or company owned aircraft), FAR91K (these are fractional aircraft operations such as; Net Jets, Flexjet and Vista Jet, where passengers basically share ownership of aircraft), FAR135 (are chartered aircraft “for hire” like an “air taxi”) and, FAR125 (large transport aircraft).

-If you are a commercial airline flight attendant interested in making a career transition into business aviation, this industry-specific training is still required as all US commercial airlines operate under FAR121 regulations, which is vastly different from business aviation FAR requirements, best practices and guidelines.
+If you are a commercial airline flight attendant or United States Air Force flight attendant interested in making a career transition into business aviation, this industry-specific training is still required.
+All US commercial airlines operate under FAR121 regulations, which is vastly different from business aviation FAR requirements, best practices and guidelines.

-If you are an international cabin attendant, trainDAVINCI is an approved training vendor in the WE-CARE platform (Worldwide EBAA Cabin Attendants Resources and Expertise) by EBAA (European Business Aviation Association) and the European Corporate Flight Attendant Committee.
+If you are an EU or United Kingdom based cabin attendant, trainDAVINCI is an approved training vendor in the WE-CARE platform (Worldwide EBAA Cabin Attendants Resources and Expertise) by EBAA (European Business Aviation Association) and the European Corporate Flight Attendant Committee.

-Before investing in your training, it may seem as if you’re taking a “leap of faith” since there are no guarantees of success.
+By self-investing in your training, it may seem as if you’re taking a “leap of faith” since there are no guarantees of success.
 However, it’s a necessary leap you must take to launch your career.
 Cabin safety training is paramount and required.
-Although inflight service/soft skills is not considered required – having the proper training and skill set for providing quality inflight service is what will sustain and build your career.
+Although inflight service/soft skills is not considered “required” – having the proper training and skill set for providing quality inflight service is what will sustain and build your career.

 If you have the drive, focus, and determination you will find success.
 It may not happen immediately, but it will happen.
-Always remain determined and never defeated.
+The key to success is to always remain determined and never defeated.

 Are You Ready to Soar?